Devonte Wyatt

-Devonte Malik Wyatt (born March 31, 1998) is an American football defensive end for the Green Bay Packers of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Packers in the first round of the 2022 NFL Draft.
+Devonte Malik Wyatt (born March 31, 1998) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Packers in the first round of the 2022 NFL draft.

-Early life and high school
+Early life

 Wyatt grew up in Decatur, Georgia and attended Towers High School.
 He was rated a three-star recruit and initially committed to play college football at South Carolina before de-committing in favor of Georgia.
 Wyatt was ruled academically ineligible to play at Georgia and did not enroll.

 College career

 Wyatt began his collegiate career at Hutchinson Community College in order to meet the academic requirements to play Division I football.
 As a freshman, he had 30 tackles, 4.5 tackles for loss, and three sacks.
 Wyatt qualified academically to enroll at Georgia after his freshman season.

 Wyatt was part of Georgia's defensive line rotation as a sophomore and as a junior.
 As a senior, Wyatt started all ten of Georgia's games and had 25 tackles, two tackles for loss, and 14 quarterback hurries.
-After considering entering the 2021 NFL Draft, he decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Georgia for a fifth season.
+After considering entering the 2021 NFL draft, he decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Georgia for a fifth season.
 Wyatt was named first-team All-Southeastern Conference by the league's coaches and a second-team All-American by the Associated Press in the 2021 season.
-On January 15, 2022, Wyatt declared for the 2022 NFL Draft.
+On January 15, 2022, Wyatt declared for the 2022 NFL draft.

 Professional career

-Green Bay Packers

-Wyatt was selected with the 28th overall pick by the Green Bay Packers in the 2022 NFL Draft.
+Wyatt was selected in the first round with the 28th overall pick by the Green Bay Packers in the 2022 NFL draft.
 On May 6, 2022, he signed his rookie contract.